waltbai/TKG-forecasting-datasets/README.md

 # TKG-forecasting-datasets

-Commonly used datasets for TKG forecasting
+This repo preprocess commonly used datasets for TKG forecasting to convert them into unified format.

 ## Data format